-- Risk of 'harm' not being recognised by centre personnel. - Risk of 'harm' not being reported properly and promptly by centre personnel. - Risk of child being 'harmed' in the centre by a member of centre personnel. - Risk of child being 'harmed' in the centre by volunteer or visitor to the centre. - Risk of child being 'harmed' by a member of centre personnel, a member of staff of another organisation or other person while the child is participating in out of centre activities e.g., centre trip, swimming lessons, centre tour etc. - Risk of 'harm' due to bullying of child. - Risk of 'harm' due to inadequate supervision of children in centre in class and at dispersal times/ break times. - Risk of 'harm' due to inadequate supervision of children while attending out of centre activities/ - Risk of 'harm' due to inappropriate relationship/communications between child and another - Risk of 'harm' due to children inappropriately accessing/using computers, social media, phones and other devices while at centre. - Risk of 'harm' to children with diagnosed learning/behavioural disabilities who have vulnerabilities. - Risk of 'harm' due to inadequate Code of Behaviour Policy. - Risk of 'harm' in one-to-one teaching, mentoring, coaching situation(s).
+- Risk of 'harm' not being recognised by centre personnel. - Risk of 'harm' not being reported properly and promptly by centre personnel. - Risk of child being 'harmed' in the centre by a member of centre personnel. - Risk of child being 'harmed' in the centre by volunteer or visitor to the centre. - Risk of child being 'harmed' by a member of centre personnel, a member of staff of another organisation or other person while the child is participating in out of centre activities e.g. centre trip, swimming lessons, centre tour etc. - Risk of 'harm' due to bullying of child. - Risk of 'harm' due to inadequate supervision of children in centre in class and at dispersal times/ break times. - Risk of 'harm' due to inadequate supervision of children while attending out of centre activities/ - Risk of 'harm' due to inappropriate relationship/communications between child and another child or adult. - Risk of 'harm' due to children inappropriately accessing/using computers, social media, phones and other devices while at centre. - Risk of 'harm' to children with diagnosed learning/behavioural disabilities who have particular vulnerabilities. - Risk of 'harm' due to inadequate Code of Behaviour Policy. - Risk of 'harm' in one-to-one teaching, mentoring, coaching situation(s). - Risk of 'harm' caused by member of centre personnel communicating with students in an inappropriate manner via social media, texting, digital device or any other manner e.g. out of work settings. - Risk of 'harm' caused by member of centre personnel accessing/circulating inappropriate material via social media, texting, digital device or any other manner e.g. out of work settings. - Risk of child being 'harmed' in multi-plex centres during toilet breaks i.e. Balbriggan Youthreach, Clondalkin Youthreach and Lucan Youthreach. - Risk of child being 'harmed' caused by students over 18 years of age during toilet breaks.